LifeIsGoodMI/CPU-Path-Tracer/README.md

 **Features**
 - Perfectly diffuse materials & color bleeding
 - Perfectly reflective materials
-- refractive materials (caustics supported)
+- Refractive materials (caustics supported)

 Some visuals !
 Both images are rendered with 4 threads & a resolution of 800x800.